groupdocs-signature/GroupDocs.Signature-Products/content/signature/python-net/image/xlsx.en.md

           link: "https://docs.groupdocs.com/signature/python-net/"

       content: |
-        ```csharp {style=abap}
+        ```python {style=abap}
+        import groupdocs.signature as sg

+        def run():

-        // Initialize Signature with the document path
+            # Initialize Signature with the document path
-        using (Signature signature = new Signature("input.xlsx"))
-        {
+            with sg.Signature('input.xlsx') as signature:

-            // Set up ImageSignOptions with the chosen image for the signature
+                # Set up ImageSignOptions with the chosen image for the signature
-            ImageSignOptions options = new ImageSignOptions("boss_signature.jpg")
+                options = sg.ImageSignOptions("boss_signature.jpg")

-            {
-                // Position the image at the top-left corner of each page
+                # Position the image at the top-left corner of each page
-                AllPages = true,
+                options.AllPages = True
-                Left = 100,
+                options.Left = 100
-                Top = 100
+                options.Top = 100
-            };

-            // Save the signed document
+                # Save the signed document
-            SignResult result = signature.Sign("output.xlsx", options);
+                result = signature.Sign("output.xlsx", options)
-        }
         ```

 ############################# More features ############################